muha-abdulaziz/restorants/readme.md

 > ⚠️ **Note:** Payment processing, messaging, and notification services are **not included** in the current scope.

----

-You can mention the ERD (Entity-Relationship Diagram) PNG image in your `README.md` file like this:

----

 ### 📊 ERD Diagram